Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Removed some issues with AI using mountaineering stuff it is not supposed to use.
 - Fixed an issue with the Almshouse using the wrong PM.
 - Fixed Cologne Cathedral Event in which you can do the Obama meme.
+- New Composers should no longer be exhausted.